freenas/freenas-docs/userguide/tasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The advanced replication creation screen has more options for
 fine-tuning a replication.
-It also allows creating local replications or
+It also allows creating local replications,
-legacy engine replications from %brand% 11.1 or earlier.
+legacy engine replications from %brand% 11.1 or earlier, or even
+creating a one-time replication that is not linked to a periodic
+snapshot task.

 Go to
 :menuselection:`System --> Replication Tasks`,
 click |ui-add| and :guilabel:`ADVANCED REPLICATION CREATION` to see
 these options.
 This screen also displays after clicking |ui-options| and